gilbarbara/hooks/docs/useThrottle.md

 # useThrottle

-Returns a function that invokes `callback` once per every `delayMs`.
+Creates a throttled version of a function that limits how often the `callback` can be executed.
+The `callback` will be invoked at most once every `delayMs`.

-*If you set the `trailing` argument the callback will be called again when the timer runs out.*
+If `trailing` is set to `true`, the `callback` will also be called one final time when the timer expires.

 ## Usage